openvinotoolkit/open_model_zoo/models/public/rexnet-v1-x1.0/rexnet-v1-x1.0.md

-# rexnet-v1-1.0x
+# rexnet-v1-x1.0

 ## Use Case and High-Level Description

-ReXNet V1 1.0x is image classification model pretrained on ImageNet dataset.
-Rank eXpansion Network(ReXNet): Diminishing Representational Bottleneck on Convolutional Neural Network.
+ReXNet V1 x1.0 is network from Rank eXpansion Network (ReXNet) models family, derived from research to mitigate the representational bottleneck.
+It is image classification model pretrained on ImageNet dataset.

 The model input is a blob that consists of a single image of "1x3x224x224" in RGB order.